-The project “The Contractualised distress resolution in the shadow of the law: Effective judicial review and oversight of insolvency and pre-insolvency proceedings” is carried out by a partnership of several universities: Università degli Studi di Firenze (Project Coordinator), Humboldt-Universität zu Berlin (Partner) and Universidad Autónoma de Madrid (Partner), supported by the Consejo General del Poder Judicial (Associate Partner) and Banca d’Italia (Associate Partner).
+The project “The Contractualised distress resolution in the shadow of the law: Effective judicial review and oversight of insolvency and pre-insolvency proceedings” is carried out by a partnership of several universities: Università degli Studi di Firenze (Project Coordinator), Humboldt-Universität zu Berlin (Partner) and Universidad Autónoma de Madrid (Partner), supported by the Consejo General del Poder Judicial (Associate Partner), Banca d’Italia (Associate Partner) and Entrepreneurship Lab Research Center (Associate Partner).
 The partnership benefits from previous working relationships among the key members of the staff, as members of the ‘Global Insolvency Task Force’ of the World Bank, and of the International Insolvency Institute.

 The project addresses several key issues highlighted in the Recommendation of 12 March 2014 on a new approach to business failure and insolvency (2014/135/EU).
 Priority preference of the project is given by JUST/2014/JCOO/AG, Section 2.1 I “Exchange of best practices in the field of insolvency and pre-insolvency proceedings”.
 It also considers the Proposal for a Directive of the European Parliament and of the Council on preventive restructuring frameworks, second chance and measures to increase the efficiency of restructuring, insolvency and discharge procedures and amending Directive 2012/30/EU (COM(2016) 723 final), published on November 22, 2016.

 The final conference of the project has been held in Brussels, on 5 July 2018.
 The recording of the event is available HERE.

 Documents developed within the project are made available for comments and remarks, HERE.

 The key objectives of the project are the following: